Skip to main content

 In the context of male hypogonadism, these cytokines have been shown to suppress the release of Gonadotropin-releasing hormone (GnRH) from the hypothalamus, thereby dampening the entire HPG axis.
 This explains why men with chronic inflammatory conditions often present with low testosterone.
 For a patient on TRT, ongoing inflammation can blunt the therapy’s central benefits.

 Furthermore, inflammation increases the activity of the aromatase enzyme, which converts testosterone into estradiol.
-This can lead to an unfavorable hormonal balance, contributing to and diminishing the desired androgenic effects of the therapy.
+This can lead to an unfavorable hormonal balance, contributing to side effects and diminishing the desired androgenic effects of the therapy.
 Lifestyle interventions centered around an anti-inflammatory diet (rich in omega-3 fatty acids and polyphenols), stress reduction, and regular exercise are potent methods for reducing this cytokine load, thereby creating a more favorable biochemical environment for testosterone to act.

 The sensitivity of a cell’s hormone receptors, a factor directly shaped by lifestyle, dictates the ultimate biological impact of any hormone therapy.